Who’s who in The Ultimatum cast

 Netflix reality dating series premieres on Wednesday 6 April

-The new reality dating series taking over Netflix is The Ultimatum: Marry or Move On.
+The new reality dating series to have taken over Netflix is The Ultimatum: Marry or Move On.

-On Tuesday, Netflix released the official trailer of the dating show - which is produced by Kinetic Content, the makers behind other popular dating shows Love is Blind and Married At First Sight.
+Netflix released the first eight episodes of the dating show - which is produced by Kinetic Content, the makers behind other popular dating shows Love is Blind and Married At First Sight - on April 6.

-The clip introduces six different couples, each of who are facing an ultimatum in their relationship.
-But before making any final decisions, they will get the chance to date other people.
+The program introduced six different couples, each of who are facing an ultimatum in their relationship.
+But before making any final decisions, they got the chance to date other people.

 At the end of the eight weeks, they must decide whether to marry the person they arrived with, or go their separate ways.